troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 It's easy to fall prey to conventional recruiting wisdom because it offers you the quickest reward possible: It will get you a lot of candidates fast because common recruiting wisdom relies on a couple of core metrics that you can easily train on your HR intern in an hour or two.

-**The problem with all of those metrics is that actually don't mean anything.**
+**The problem with all of those metrics is that they actually don't mean anything.**

-*Proficient in language / technology / eco system X* - a vanity metric.
+Take "Proficient in language / technology / eco system X" - a vanity metric.
 You can do anything for 10 years or more and still suck at it if you have not embraced constant self-improvement and life-long learning.

 Show me code.
 Show me your open source contributions.
 If you don't have any, fine by me.
 A blog where you have written about your latest learnings works as well.
 Or an active conference life you tweet about.
 Or you attended a user group and maybe even did a presentation.
 Literally anything that shows that you actually care about what you do would suffice.

 Somebody saying he has 10 years of experience in X with no traces to be found anywhere on the web except in his CV is probably not the guy you want.
-Good news is, you can train your HR team how to get a [first impression](https://troessner.svbtle.com/how-to-use-github-to-evaluate-developers) about a candidate's technical skills without being technical themselves in most cases.
+Good news is, you can train your HR team how to get a [first impression](https://troessner.svbtle.com/how-to-use-github-to-evaluate-developers) about a candidate's technical skills without being technical themselves.
 Bad news is, this costs more time so it is **not as rewarding** as quickly ticking off a checkbox that says "can code in Ruby".

-"*Cultural fit* is something else that seems to be extremely important to most companies because they know that creative knowledge workers need to get along in order to really function well.
+"Cultural fit" is something else that seems to be extremely important to most companies because they know that creative knowledge workers need to get along in order to really function well.
 At the same time, this is also the most fuzzy metric and sometimes it seems almost intentionally so.

 I have rarely seen a company that actually had a thorough list of soft skills they were looking for in a candidate even though they would claim it was one of their top priorities.